|| Old Engineering Building 312

 ||Old Engineering Building 314

 An engineering science student may apply at the beginning of the junior year for admission to this special program, which leads to a Bachelor of Engineering degree at the end of the fourth year and a Master of Science degree at the end of the fifth year.
 In the junior year, the student takes ESM 350, which is normally taken in the senior year, instead of ESM 335.
 In the senior year, a student takes ESM 513, to use in lieu of ESM 335, in the fall and another graduate course in the spring.
 In the fifth year, the student takes 24 credits.
-The advantage of this program over the regular M.S. program is that a student may start his or her M.S. in the senior year, and that he or she needs only 24 credits in the fifth year as opposed to 30 credits for a regular M.S. student.
-For details of the M.S. degree requirements, see 5-year BE/MS program.
+The advantage of this program over the regular M.S. program is that a student may start his or her M.S. in the senior year and that he or she needs only 24 credits in the fifth year as opposed to 30 credits for a regular M.S. student.